stangri/docs.openwrt.melmac.net/vpn-policy-routing/README.md

 #### OpenVPN tunnel configured via uci (/etc/config/openvpn)

-Set the following to the appropriate section of your `/etc/config/openvpn`:
+To unset an OpenVPN tunnel as default route, set the following to the appropriate section of your `/etc/config/openvpn`:

 -   For OpenVPN 2.4 and newer client config: